bigaidred/Breakout/README.md

 -Added mouse control which can be toggled on and off with 'M' - 10 mins

--Implemented a handle input function to game manager to distinguish updates from inputs - 3 mins
+-Implemented a handle input function to game manager to distinguish updates from inputs - 5 mins

 -Added score tracker which increments on block hits and decrements on loss of life - 15 mins

 -Life lost screen + game over - 30 mins

+-Game can be replayed after a loss or win - 30 mins

+-Game can be continued after a win with an increasing score until failure - 10 minutes

+-High score text displayed on screen - 15 minutes

+(120 mins)